 This example illustrates the fact that individual cues do not have to be very accurate when several cues are used in conjunction.
-Figures 6-37-6-42 show the results of the various stages of processing when the color of the light source is changed by covering the light source with blue paper.
-Figure 6-37 shows the initial color images and figure 6-38 shows the segments.
-Figure 6-39 show the segments remaining after the color filter has been applied.
+Figures 6.34 - 6.39 show the results of the various stages of processing when the color of the light source is changed by covering the light source with blue paper.
+Figure 6.34 shows the initial color images and figure 6.35 shows the segments.
+Figure 6.36 show the segments remaining after the color filter has been applied.
 The results of the simple color filter are not good due to the change in color of the light source and a lot of segments on the object are missing.
-In this example, the few segments remaining in the two images after the color filter had been applied were enough to get a stereo match and figure 6-40 shows the foveated images after the head turned to center the matched edge in the left image.
-Figures 6-41 and 6-42 show the segments in the foveated images, the selected segments and the results of aligning the transformed model with the image.
-Figure 6-42(b) shows that the target object has been found.
+In this example, the few segments remaining in the two images after the color filter had been applied were enough to get a stereo match and figure 6.37 shows the foveated images after the head turned to center the matched edge in the left image.
+Figures 6.38 and 6.39 show the segments in the foveated images, the selected segments and the results of aligning the transformed model with the image.
+Figure 6.39(b) shows that the target object has been found.
 This example illustrates the advantage of using multiple cues by showing how the system recovers from the bad performance of the color filter by using stereo.
-It also shows that the simple color algorithm (without a color constancy model) described earlier is unstable when the color of the light source is changed drastically.
+It also shows that the simple color algorithm (without a color constancy model) described in chapter 3 is unstable when the color of the light source is changed drastically.

-Discussion of the results recorded in tables 6.1-6.4
+Discussion of the results recorded in tables 6.1 - 6.4

 Tables 6.1 and 6.2 show the reduction in the number of features (segments) at the various stages in the running of the system on 50 runs.
 The columns from left to right represent the following.
-L-segs gives the number of segments in the coarse left image, R-segs gives the number of segments in the right coarse image, Col-L-segs and Col-R-segs gives the number of left and right segments after color filter has been applied, Foc-L and Foc-R gives the average (over number of fixations) number of segments in the foveated left and right images, Final gives the number of selected segments, Ans says if the object was found (F) or not found(NF), Fix. gives the number of fixations it took to find the object, Rt says if the answer given by the system is correct or wrong.
+L-segs gives the number of segments in the coarse left image, R-segs gives the number of segments in the right coarse image, Col-L-segs and Col-R-segs gives the number of left and right segments after color filter has been applied, Foc-L and Foc-R gives the average (over number of fixations) number of segments in the foveated left and right images, Final gives the number of selected segments, Ans says if the object was found (F) or not found(NF), Fix. gives the number of fixations it took to find the object, Tgts. gives the total number of targets found, Rt says if the answer given by the system is correct or wrong.